danielyc/csb/README.md

 If CSB worked as intended or you want to support the project, you can donate at https://www.paypal.me/supportcsb.
 Any amount is appreciated and we will add your name if you wish to the donor list which will be included on a later version
 Thanks!

 -HA6Bots and Danielyc

+Credits:
+- *red_arma* from reddit for the new graphical design.